carone1/ecs-dashboard/doc/ansible-installation.md

 ### Start Data Collection

-Might be design intent but Kiana 5.2+ will complain when importing searches/visualizations/dashboards if referenced indexes don't have any record/document present in them.
+Might be design intent but Kibana 5.2+ will complain when importing searches/visualizations/dashboards if referenced indexes don't have any record/document present in them.
 The import will sill be succesful but Kibana will keep give errors when opening out dashboards.
 As described here [Visualize field is a required parameter](https://discuss.elastic.co/t/visualize-field-is-a-required-parameter-how-to-solve/74619) The workaround is to initiate a data collection wait for a few minutes before proceding to Index Pattern Creation

 	On Node01 or Node02 or Node03
 	cd /opt/ecs-dashboard